 5. It limits severe weather

 It's well-established that global warming boosts severe weather in general, but according to the NSIDC, sea-ice loss also favors bigger storms in the Arctic itself.
-Under normal conditions, unbroken swaths of sea ice limit how much moisture moves from the ocean to the atmosphere, making it harder for strong storms to develop.
-As sea ice dwindles, though, storm formation is easier and ocean waves can grow larger.
+Unbroken swaths of sea ice normally limit how much moisture moves from the ocean to the atmosphere, making it harder for strong storms to develop.
+As sea ice dwindles, storm formation is easier and ocean waves can grow larger.

 "[W]ith the recent decline in summer sea ice extent," the NSIDC reports, "these storms and waves are more common, and coastal erosion is threatening some communities."

 In Shishmaref, Alaska, for example, years of fading ice have let waves eat a shoreline already softened by permafrost thaw.
-The sea is now invading the town's drinking water, threatening its coastal fuel stores and even forcing its residents to consider relocation.
+The sea is now invading the town's drinking water, threatening its coastal fuel stores.
+On Aug.
+17, 2016, the Inuit villagers of Shishmaref voted in favor of relocating their ancestral home to safer ground.
 At the same time, a swell in Arctic storms and waves could also create yet another feedback loop, damaging current ice and impeding new growth as it agitates the ocean.

 6. It supports native people